Articles of Association

 4.2 Affiliate members

-By invitation from the Board only, affiliate members my be:
+By invitation from the Board only affiliate members may be:

 The admission committee decides on membership.

 Associate members are organisations which do not meet the before mentioned criteria for full or affiliate membership, but who have evident interest in the business angel industry.

 Members agree to the internal regulations of the association.